avast/retdec/README.md

 ## Installation and Use

-Currently, we support only Windows (7 or later), Linux and macOS.
+Currently, we support only Windows (7 or later), Linux and unofficially macOS.

 **Warning: Decompilations of larger binaries (1 MB or more) may require a lot of RAM.
 When running decompilations, we advise you to limit the maximal virtual memory for processes before decompiling to prevent potential swapping and unresponsiveness.
 On Linux, you can run e.g. `ulimit -Sv 9863168` in your shell to limit the maximal virtual memory to 8 GB.**